NYPL-Simplified/circulation-patron-web/README.md

 - Set `CACHE_EXPIRATION_SECONDS` to control how often the app will check for changes to registry entries and circ manager authentication documents.
 - Set `AXE_TEST=true` to run the application with `react-axe` enabled (only works when `NODE_ENV` is "development").

+### Useful Scripts

+- `npm run test` - This will launch the test runner (jest) and run all tests.
+- `npm run test:watch` - This will run jest in watch mode, rerunning and affected tests whenever you save a file.
+It's recommended to have this running when developing, that way you know immediately when a change causes some test to fail.
+- `npm run dev:axe` - Will run the dev script with react-axe enabled for viewing accessibility issues.
+- `npm run lint` - Will lint all code and show errors/warnings in the console.
+- `npm run lint:ts:fix` - Will lint the ts and tsx files and apply automatic fixes where possible.
+- `npm run generate-icons` - You can place svg files in `src/icons` and then run this command, and it will generate react components that can be imported and rendered normally.

 ## Testing

 The code is tested using Jest as a test runner and mocking library, and a combination of [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) and [Enzyme](https://enzymejs.github.io/enzyme/).
 New tests are generally written with React Testing Library while the legacy tests were written with Enzyme.
 React Testing Library is good because it encourages devs not to test implementation details, but instead test the expected user experience.
 This results in tests that provide more confidence and change less frequently (they are implementation agnostic), therefore requiring less maintenance.
 In general, we have favored integration over unit tests, and testing components higher up the tree instead of in complete isolation.
 Similarly we have chosen to mock as few values and modules as possible.
 Both of these decisions will lead to higher confidence that the app works as expected for users.